“It takes both sides to build a bridge.”

 The railway viaduct was built between 1847 and 1850 for the York, Newcastle and Berwick Railway.

-An interesting fact about Berwick is that they are the only English based football club to play in the Scottish League.
+An interesting fact about Berwick is that they are the only English based football club to play in the Scottish League, albeit now a lower league.

 Set against stunning Highland scenery, the Viaduct has a 1,000 feet span and is 100 feet above the ground, with construction completed in 1898.